lambdamikel/Busch-2090/README.md

 ![Busch 2090 Microtronic Next Generation - SH1106 SPI OLED Version v2 3](./microtronic-nextgen-sh1106-spi/nextgen-spi-v2-3.jpg)

-The Microtronic Next Generation / 2nd Generation (see below) has a number of different display modes.
-The current display mode can be changed with the function keys ``LEFT, RIGHT`` and ``ENTER``.
-Depending on the whether the emulator is currently running a program, or halted for program entry, different information is displayed in addition to the classic Microtronic 6digit 7segment display output.
-In addition to the 6digit hex display output, depending on the display mode, either the neighborhood RAM contents of the current Program Counter (PC) is being shown (PC-1, PC, PC+1 RAM contents), optionally also with the Mnemonics of the current instruction (i.e., like a disassembler!), or the contents of the 16 work or 16 extra registers.
-There is also a very nice "big" display mode in which the Microtronic 6digit hex display output is shown in double size big font; note that this mode leaves no display space for extra information though.
+The Microtronic Next Generation / 2nd Generation (see below) has a number of **different display modes.** The current display mode can be changed with the function keys ``LEFT, RIGHT`` and ``ENTER``.
+Depending on the whether the emulator is currently running a program, or halted for program entry, additional information is shown together with the classic Microtronic 6digit 7segment display.
+Depending on the display mode, either the neighborhood RAM contents at the current Program Counter (``PC``) is shown (RAM locations ``PC-1``, ``PC``, and ``PC+1``), also with extra Mnemonics like a disassembler for the current PC, or the contents of the 16 work (or extra) registers.
+There is also a very nice "big" display mode in which the Microtronic 6digit hex output is shown in double size big font (this mode leaves no room for extra information though).

-Here the display is shown in "Disassembler Mode" display mode:
+Here the display is shown in "disassembler mode"; it shows the Mnemonic at the current ``PC``, as well as op-codes at locations ``PC-1`` and ``PC+1`` addresses. ``H`` stands for **halted**, see below.

 ![Busch 2090 Microtronic Next Generation - Nokia Version](./microtronic-nextgen-nokia/pcb1.jpg)

-Regardless of the display mode, the current status of the emulation (running, halted, ...) is always displayed in front of the Microtronic 6digit hex display, using the following status codes:
+Regardless of the display mode, the **current status** of the emulator (running, halted, ...) is always displayed in front of the Microtronic 6digit hex display, using the following status codes:

 - ``H``: stopped
 - ``A``: enter address